QiweiWen/nnfpga/README.md

 16/04/2018:
 -------------
 The last handful of days have been chaotic.
-I found some time to read a few papers admist the drama and chaos and found a solution to the flow control problem.
+I found some time to read a few papers amidst the drama and chaos and found a solution to the flow control problem.
 I've also redesigned most of the circuit, so I will begin what will amount to a rewrite of the entire hardware.

 1. The difference in data rate between modules is compensated using FIFOs backed by block ram.
 The number of training examples in parallel will be hard coded (e.g. 128, 256)